FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 ---

+## Media

+Marcos "*MoxieBoosted*" Perez gave the team a spin to great results on his YouTube channel.
+<iframe class="yt-embed" src="https://www.youtube.com/embed/d3zdXE5slBY?si=QyhPSzPCeISZdJLI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+---

 ## Closing Remarks
 Thank you for reading!
-This team report is almost certainly way too long, but it was my first time feeling truly good about a team I built for a standard format, and my first time sitting down to commit to writing one of these.
+This team report is almost certainly way too long, but it was my first time feeling truly good about a team I built for a standard format, and also my first time sitting down to commit to writing one of these.
 I love Torkoal and hope that she continues to shine in to Regulation M-C and beyond.

 <style>